What is an EMDR Intensive?

 Payment Information

 I do not accept insurance for EMDR Intensives.
-You may submit out of network claims for potential reimbursement from your insurance plan.
-Any reimbursement from out of network insurance is your responsibility to manage with your insurance provider.
+You may submit out-of-network claims for potential reimbursement from your insurance plan.
+Any reimbursement from out-of-network insurance is your responsibility to manage with your insurance provider.
 Payment is due in full at the time of the appointment.
 Credit card on file is required.

 Supporting Research on the Efficacy of EMDR Intensives

-Intensive application of trauma-focused therapy seems to be well tolerated in patients with PTSD, enabling faster symptom reduction with similar, or even better, results, while reducing the risk that patients drop out prematurely.
+Intensive application of trauma-focused therapy appears to be well tolerated in patients with PTSD, enabling faster symptom reduction with similar, or even better, results, while reducing the risk that patients drop out prematurely.
 Learn more here and here.

 Even compared to other trauma therapy, the intensive format may decrease treatment time, because of time not spent on:

-• checking in at the beginning of each session,
+- checking in at the beginning of each session,

-• addressing current crises and concerns,
+- addressing current crises and concerns,

-• focusing on stabilizing and coping skills that the client may not need after trauma healing, or
+- focusing on stabilizing and coping skills that the client may not need after trauma healing, or

-• assisting the client in regaining composure at the end of the session.
+- assisting the client in regaining composure at the end of the session.
 Learn more here.

 An intensive program using EMDR therapy is a potentially safe and effective treatment alternative for complex PTSD.
 Learn more here.